 As everyone would have guessed, one of the biggest and most popular genres on the platform is casual.
 After all, casual video games require less memory space, fewer control buttons, and often come with a less complicated plot or narrative.
 The popularity of casual games led to the surge of new titles each year, which, for the most part, transformed the casual gaming genre into one of the most saturated genres as well.
 With that in mind, a game must have unique qualities for it to get attention in the ever-growing library packed with puzzles, arcades, incremental, hidden objects, etc.

 As a new title, Lily’s Garden needs to create an effective campaign to reel in players.
 Don’t get me wrong, the gameplay of the puzzle is solid, while the audio-visual quality is decent.
 In short, Lily’s Garden is a AAA puzzle that’s worth playing.
 Nevertheless, without the cheesy and spicy ads, the game will not be as popular as it is today.
 The ads for Lily’s Garden may not feature the main gameplay but they provide players a sneak peek into the event that takes place behind the curtain.

-In a nutshell, the ads for Lily’s Garden did more than just getting the attention of the audience, but also developed a relatable connection.
+In a nutshell, the ads for Lily’s Garden did more than just get the attention of the audience but also developed a relatable connection.
 The wacky, hilarious, and sometimes naughty shorts made Lily more of a relatable character.
 Although some of the ads are overrated and sometimes exaggerated, they successfully provided a sense of transparency that somehow satisfies the audience’s curiosity.
 Making it a saga anticipated by many players.